Accounting for Asylum Seeker Services

 Spending

 Spending for asylum seekers can be portrayed over different time periods and by different measures.
-Monthly, the Administration publishes an estimate of the amount spent by type and agency through the City Council’s Terms and Conditions.
+The Administration estimates the amount spent by type and agency through the City Council’s Terms and Conditions, and are published monthly.
 Traditionally, the City’s Financial Management System (FMS) is the primary source for spending information.
 The Terms and Conditions are used to share timely and regular information of the Administration’s estimate, since FMS is subject to delays from processing, particularly those related to the emergency procurement process.

-Note: All information is through April 2024.
+Note: FY 2024 and 2025 figures are preliminary data through 8/31/2024.
 Administration Estimated represents the Administration’s estimated expenditure amount on asylum seekers as reported to the City Council.
 Liquidated represents the expenditure amount that has been distributed, including drawdown of the prior year payable.
 Remaining Prior Year Payable is the FY 2023 payable amount that has yet to be distributed.
 Remaining Committed is the expenditure amount shown in FMS and includes and pre-encumbrances, encumbrances, and unliquidated.
-The Remaining Budget in FY 2024 is the total amount included in the most recent City budget for asylum seekers and subtracts commitments and liquidations.
+The Remaining Budget in FY 2024 is the total amount included in the most recent City budget for asylum seekers and subtracts commitments and liquidations. $5 million in FY 2024 represents remaining committed.

 State and Federal Funding

 The State’s FY 2025 Enacted Budget was passed on April 20, 2024.
 It commits $2.4 billion in further support for asylum seekers, most of which will flow through the City’s budget.
-While this amount did not change from the Governor’s proposed Executive Budget, it was lower than OMB’s assumption of $1.76 billion for FY 2024 in the January Preliminary Plan.
-Therefore, the City reduced State funding by $450 million in the City’s Executive Budget, backfilling with City-funds.
+The City’s FY 2025 Adopted Budget included $3.7 billion in state funding from FY 2025-2028, which is $350 million more/less than the FY 2025 Executive Plan.

-The FY 2025 Executive Plan includes $157 million in Federal Emergency Management Administration (FEMA) funding in FY 2024 – $1.8 million more than the Preliminary Plan.
-Of this budgeted amount, $48.9 million is from the Emergency Food and Shelter Program (EFSP), and $108 million from the Shelter and Services Program (SSP).
-As of April 30, 2024, the City has received only the $48.9 million in EFSP funding.
+The FY 2025 Adopted Budget includes $157 million in federal funding in FY 2024 – the same as the FY 2025 Executive Plan.
+Of this budgeted amount, $48.9 million is from the Federal Emergency Management Administration (FEMA) Emergency Food and Shelter Program (EFSP), and $107 million from FEMA’s Shelter and Services Program (SSP), with the remaining one million dollars from Centers for Disease Control (CDC) health-related grants.
+Since the Adopted Budget was released, additional FEMA funds have been awarded, with allocations of $38.9 million, $20.4 million, and $22.2 million.
+As of August 31, 2024, the City has received payments of $74.4 million towards the allocated amounts.

-As noted in our last report, the SSP program has many stringent reimbursement requirements.
-While the Federal government has signaled it will waive a cap on hotel spending, other documentation hurdles remain.
-[1] The Comptroller’s Office continues to include the $108 million that the City has not yet received from this program as a risk, which City funds may need to cover.
+As noted in our Preliminary Budget report, the SSP program has many stringent reimbursement requirements.
+While the Federal government has signaled it will waive a cap on hotel spending, other documentation hurdles remain.[1]

 Projections of Asylum Seeker Shelter Census

-In its May 22nd Report on the FY 2025 Executive Budget, the Comptroller’s Office updated its projections using the shelter census from February 1, 2024, through April 28, 2024.
-This period was chosen to capture the 60-day notices issued to families with children in non-DHS facilities expiring, but not the immediate, one-time decline following the initial expirations on January 9th.
-This date range also begins to capture the impact of changes to single adult 30 and 60-day notices from the Legal Aid agreement stipulation which went into effect on April 8th.
-These changes net to a decrease of 2.3 households per day, which the Office applies through FY 2025 to estimate the future population census, and the population is held flat for FYs 2026 through 2028.
+In its May 22nd report on the FY 2025 Executive Budget, the Comptroller’s Office updated projections using shelter census figures from February 1, 2024, through April 28, 2024.
+This period was chosen to capture the impact of 60-day notices to vacate issued to families with children in non-DHS facilities expiring (beyond a one-time decline following initial expirations on January 9th).
+This date range also begins to capture the impact of changes to single adult 30 and 60-day notices from the Right to Shelter stipulation of settlement which went into effect on April 8th.
+These changes net to a decrease of 2.3 households per day, which the Office applied through FY 2025 to estimate the future population census.
+The population is held flat for FYs 2026 through 2028.

 Updated Comptroller Projection of Asylum Seeker Shelter Census (Households)